Jim Corbett: Personal life

 Corbett never married.
 His biographer Martin Booth dismissed suggestions that he was homosexual, instead citing his personal demeanor and his economic, social, and familial circumstances.
 As a "domiciled" Anglo-Indian, Corbett was inferior socially to any young women from Britain looking for a husband, especially considering his isolated and somewhat primitive life at Mokameh Ghat.
 He was also generally quiet and introverted.
 This lack of social confidence was encouraged by his mother Mary, who was intensely protective of all her sons, perhaps motivated by a desire to be looked after in old age.
-In 1902, she and Maggie, who was similarly jealous of any potential wife for Jim, managed to obstruct his courtship of a holidaying English girl he had fallen in love with.
+In 1902, she and Maggie, who was similarly jealous of any potential wife for Jim, managed to obstruct his courtship of a holidaying English girl with whom he had fallen in love.
 Within months of Mary Corbett's death on 16 May 1924, Jim fell deeply in love with a nineteen-year-old woman named Helen, who was on holiday in India with her parents.
 She was flattered by his devoted courtship but was not certain about the prospect of marriage to him; her family and Jim's friends considered them totally unsuitable for each other.
 Rebuffed, he withdrew.
 On a trip to Britain in 1928, he stopped in Edinburgh to make a final bid for Helen's hand in marriage, but found she was engaged.

 It was common practice for European men to have affairs with Indian women of good standing; it is possible Corbett did so, either at Mokameh Ghat or in Naini Tal.
 For many years, through love letters and private visits, he conducted an affair with Jean Ibbotson, the wife of his good friend William, who may have known about and condoned the relationship.
 Jean was extroverted, pretty, a skilled huntress, and a lover of nature; it is likely she played a part in Corbett's increasing conservationism.

 Corbett formed a number of close friendships with Indians, most notably his bearers, who served as a mix of army batmen and butlers.
 The two Corbett was closest to were Mothi Singh, who probably served Corbett the longest, and Madho Singh, who was notably present when Corbett killed the Chowgarh tigress.
 He also forged a close friendship and business relationship with Bahadar Shah Khan, the Muslim headman of Chhoti Haldwani, who was an intermediary between Corbett and the village's inhabitants, and who on occasion served as Corbett's bearer or even advisor.

 Corbett received the Kaisar-i-Hind Medal, usually given for services to India, in the 1928 New Year Honours.
 In 1942, he was made an officer of the Order of the British Empire for his hunting exploits and his wartime service, and he was made a Companion of the Order of the Indian Empire in the King's 1946 Birthday Honours.